Skip to main content

 • “Just be aware of the limitations of the game engine, including fussiness and glitches.”

-• “The game completion achievement might be buggy.”
+• “Game completion achievement might be buggy.”

 • “Nice music, no bugs, runs smoothly on my age-old MacBook.
-The plot is fun and short, making it a really solid game for around 7 hours of gameplay.”
+The plot is fun and short, making it a really solid game for 7 hours of gameplay.”

 • “It runs smoothly on anything.”